aws-samples/step-functions-workflows-collection/inventory-management-sam/README.md

         2. A `stock-unavailable` event is sent, which the Order Microservice would handle and hold order processing until the stock was available
         3. A stock unavailable notification is sent

-5. The `create-purchase-order` workflow is the target for the `create-purchase-order` event, which sends a purchase order email and waits for a callback.
+5. The `create-purchase-order` workflow is a [Standard workflow](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-standard-vs-express.html) as it uses a [Callback](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token) which is not supported by Express workflows and it could take longer than 5 minutes to complete as it waits for a response.
+This workflow is the target for the `create-purchase-order` event, and it sends a purchase order email and waits for a callback.
 If the purchase order is `approved` the Inventory Table is updated for the specified product - the stock level is incremented by the purchase order amount and the product status is updated to `IN STOCK`.

 6. The `check-inventory-level` workflow is initiated when there are changes in the Inventory Table.
 DynamoDB Streams is enabled on the Inventory table to continuously monitor inventory levels.
-If the inventory level falls below the threshold for a product, a `create-purchase-order` event is sent.
+A Lambda function processes the stream records and starts the `check-inventory-level` workflow which checks if the inventory level falls below the threshold for a product, and sends a `create-purchase-order` event.
 The purchase order event is handled by an Event Bridge Rule which starts the create purchase order workflow.
-In parallel, this workflow checks if the stock level is zero for the product and if so, updates the product status to `OUT OF STOCK`.
+In parallel, this workflow checks if the stock level is zero for the product and if so, updates the product status to `OUT OF STOCK` and sends an alert that the stock level is zero.

 ## Architecture Diagram
 ![image](./resources/inventory-management.png)